BitRouter’s XML State Machine Technology For Configurable Graphical User Interfaces

 Using the same basic TVgui a designer can implement multiple DTV devices, such as an ATSC converter box, an integrated TV, a connected home TV, etc. Once all the underlying hierarchical state machine infrastructure is in place within TVgui, its use for different devices is achieved by manipulating the XML skin.
 Optionally, the underlying state machines (ViewPorts) that are not required for a particular device may also be compiled out, rather than disabled using XML.

 BitRouter has implemented a commercial ATSC converter box using the TVgui application.
 The complete skin for this product is defined by only 2,200 lines of XML code.
-This is a key strength of the XSM technology.
+This is a key strength of the XSM and action ac technology.
 OEMs and ODMs need only manipulate 2,200 lines of XML to personalize the product for market introduction.
 A person-year of GUI development and testing has been reduced to a week’s worth of XML editing.
 And, no C/C++ level source needs to be released to the OEM or ODM.

 The CE industry faces shrinking design cycles.
 BitRouter’s patent pending XSM technology offers an order of magnitude improvement in time to market by providing the following benefits: